Nang Rong, Thailand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Check that you pick the correct type.
-Most adapters available are just plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A, B, C and O. Ensure that you find the necessary kind.
+Most adapters available are just plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most places.

 Luggage scale to avoid fees